The BJJ Story

 The UFC Era — The Sport Goes Global

+In 1994, the U.S. military took a historic step: the Army adopted Gracie Jiu-Jitsu techniques, identifying 36 foundational techniques for its new combatives program.
 Meanwhile, Rickson Gracie built his legendary career in Japan, winning Vale Tudo Japan in 1994 and 1995 and headlining early Pride FC events.
 The 1990s UFC and Pride era changed martial arts forever — BJJ was no longer a secret, it was a necessity.

 IBJJF and Sportification